armanjamwal0/E-com/Backend/README.md

 4th comm> flask db migrate -m "Initial"
 5th comm> flask db migrate -m "add new fields"  if You add anything in database 6th command > flask db upgrade for commit

+defult user email and pass only for testing Not for production email - admin@gamil.com pass - admin123 role  - admin